perses/perses/docs/concepts/metrics.md

 ### Monitoring Dashboard Usage

-Create a dashboard in Perses (or Grafana) to monitor your Perses instance:
+Create a dashboard in Perses to monitor your Perses instance:

 **Most Viewed Dashboards (Last 24h):**
 ```promql